 SAS is the abbreviation of Serial Attached SCSI.
 SAS has replaced parallel data transfer through a shared SCSI Bus.
 The SCSI protocol is still used, but transfer takes place serially, through a point-to-point connection between the SAS controller and SAS or SATA hard disks.
 Contrary to an SAS controller, a true SATA controller can only address SATA hard disks.
 The SAS/SATA controller is usually already integrated in the server systemboard; alternatively, it can be retrofitted as a PCI card.
 An SAS controller with external ports is required to connect an external SAS/SATA hard disk unit.
 In this case, the RAID groups are formed through the server SAS controller, and can now be used directly by this server.
-If several servers access a common SAS/SATA storage solution, the storage solution must have one or two storage controllers with RAID function.
-For this, the server requires a SAS hostbus adapter with external ports.
-The RAID groups are formed through the storage controller of the external SAS/SATA storage solution Only a small number of servers can be connected to the storage solution, because each server is connected directly to an SIS port of the storage controller.
+If several servers access a common SAS/SATA storage solution, the storage controller of the external SAS/SATA storage solution Only a small number of servers can be connected to the storage solution, because each server is connected directly to an SIS port of the storage controller.
 The servers and SAS/SATA storage solution cannot be located more than a few metres apart.